Ignis130913/Ignis130913/README.md

-- 👋 Hi, I’m @Ignis130913
+- 👋 Hi, I’m Sreeram AM(Ignis)
-- 👀 I’m interested in marketing,software development,coding.
+- 👀 Cursed with Machine learning , Web-development and Coding.
-- 🌱 I’m currently learning web design,java
+- 🌱 I’m currently learning everything and dont know what I'm gonna do.
-- 💞️ I’m looking to collaborate on projects,marketing
+- 💞️ I’m looking to collaborate on everything you do.
-- 📫 How to reach me: email:- sreeram132003@gmail.com
+- 📫 How to reach me: email:- sreeram132003@gmail.com or come to India.

 <!---
 Ignis130913/Ignis130913 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.